Designing a Luxury Wellness Room | Luxury Wellness Suite

 03

-Design around the experience, not just the products
+Design around the experience

 • Use lighting and finishes to soften the technical feel of wellness equipment.